<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 You might find yourself with very tempting job opportunities at a time when you thought you’d be withdrawing from the workforce.

 Staying active and involved.
-Retaining employment after your previous job, even if it’s just part-time, can be a great way to use the skills you’ve worked so hard to build over the years and keep up with friends and colleagues.
+Retaining employment after your previous job, even if it’s just part time, can be a great way to use the skills you’ve worked so hard to build over the years and keep up with friends and colleagues in your city, your state.

 Enjoying yourself at work.
 Just because the government has set a retirement age with its Social Security program doesn’t mean you have to schedule your own life that way.
-Many people genuinely enjoy their employment and continue working because their jobs enrich their lives.
+Many people, particularly those around retirement age, genuinely enjoy their employment and continue working because their jobs enrich their lives.

-Individuals interested in planning their retirement may be interested in live webinars hosted by experienced financial advisors.
+Caterpillar employees interested in planning for their retirement may benefit from live webinars hosted by experienced financial advisors.
 Click here to register for our upcoming webinars.

 Sources